vjbollavarapu/tidygen/docs/CONTRIBUTING.md

 ---

-Thank you for contributing to **iNEAT ERP**!
+Thank you for contributing to **TidyGen ERP**!
 Your contributions help us build the future of Web3-enabled business management. 🚀

 **Questions?** Feel free to reach out to our community or open a discussion on GitHub!